JoshMarino/gazebo_and_ros_control/README.md

       </ray>
 ```

-3. Add an additional pluggin to control the hokuyo laser in gazebo.
+3. Add an additional plugin to control the hokuyo laser in gazebo.

 ```
       <plugin name="gazebo_ros_head_hokuyo_controller" filename="libgazebo_ros_gpu_laser.so">